khrys63/helium-mapper-tbeam/README.md

 This is a Helium device based on the TTGO T-Beam development platform using the SSD1306 I2C OLED display.

-> :warning: This code works with TTGO T-Beam Rev T22_V07
+:warning: This code works with TTGO T-Beam Rev T22_V07 :warning:

 ## Setup